snowkittykira/picobloc/readme.md

 ```

 creates a new component type. valid field types are the picotron userdata
-types, or the string 'value', which means the field is stored in a plain lua
+types, or the string `'value'`, which means the field is stored in a plain
-table instead of a userdata.
+lua table instead of a userdata.

 ```lua
 local id = world:add_entity ({ component_name = { component_field = value, ... }, ... })